 Before turning to academia as a full time career, Steve worked with several consulting firms participating in live industrial sociodramas and facilitating group exercises in such subject areas as Building Strength Through Diversity, Work/ Home Family Balance, Burnout, The Maturing Worker, Sexism and Racism in the Workplace, Managerial Coaching, Organizational Transition, Teambuilding, Downsizing/ Outplacement, Sexual Harassment and Gender Communication.

-Positive Organizational Studies, Small Business Management/Entrepreneurship, Crisis Management, Multiple Jobholding, The ADA, Decision Making, Leadership
+Social Entrepreneurship, Positive Organizational Studies, Small Business Management/Entrepreneurship, Crisis Management, Multiple Jobholding, The ADA, Decision Making, Leadership

 PhD Management, Rutgers University Newark, NJ

 BS Industrial Engineering, New Jersey Institute of Technology Newark, NJ

 MS Management Engineering, New Jersey Institute of Technology Newark, NJ

 Social Entrepreneurship: A Contemporary Approach to Solving Social Problems

 Having a Ball Catching on to Teamwork An Experiential Learning Approach to Teaching the Phase of Group Development

 Corporate Social Responsibility and Conflicting Stakeholder Interests: Using Matching and Advocacy Approaches to Align Initiatives With Issues’ Paper

 , Journal of Legal, Ethical and Regulatory Issues